 If a energy meter connected to the electricity grid is already available, it's sufficient to install a simple script that, when the power from grid changes, update the value of the "virtual device" Grid Power that is automatically created.

-Configuring DomBusEVSE module to be used with Home Assistant
+Configuring DomBusEVSE module to make a wallbox working with Home Assistant

 Please check the Home Assistant page.